r-andre/monty_hall_simulation/readme.md

-This skript simulates 100,000 instances of the _Let's make a Deal_ game to illustrate the [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem).
+This script simulates 100,000 instances of the _Let's make a Deal_ game to illustrate the [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem).
 It shows the win percentages when switching the door versus not switching the door.